The $\mathrm{L}^p$-index of the Hodge-Dirac operator on compact Riemannian manifolds: functional calculus of the Hodge--Dirac operator on a compact manifold

-By \cite[Lemma 4.2 p.~21]{NeV17}, the Hodge-Dirac operator $D$ defined in \eqref{def-Hodge-Dirac} is closable on the space $\L^p(\Omega^\bullet(M))$ and we denote $D_p \co \dom D_p \subset \L^p(\Omega^\bullet(M)) \to \L^p(\Omega^\bullet(M))$ its closure.
-In this section, we prove that $D_p$ is bisectorial and admits a bounded $H^\infty$ functional calculus.
-Our strategy relies on the one of \cite{NeV17}.
+The Hodge--Dirac operator $D$ defined in \eqref{def-Hodge-Dirac} is closable on the space $\L^p(\Omega^\bullet(M))$ by \cite[Lemma 4.2 p.~3129]{NeV17} or alternatively by combining \cite[Theorem 5.28 p.~168]{Kat76} with the symmetry \cite[Theorem 13.6 p.~318]{BlB13} of $D$.
+We denote by $D_p \co \dom D_p \subset \L^p(\Omega^\bullet(M)) \to \L^p(\Omega^\bullet(M))$ its closure.
+In this section, we prove that $D_p$ is bisectorial and admits a bounded $\mathrm{H}^\infty$ functional calculus.
+Our strategy is inspired by that of \cite{NeV17}.
 This latter approach uses curvature assumptions for proving the boundedness of Riesz transforms on $\L^p$-spaces of $k$-forms and the boundedness of the $\mathrm{H}^\infty$ functional calculus of the Hodge-de Rham Laplacian.
 On the one hand, we use instead global pseudo-differential calculus for establishing the boundedness of Riesz transforms.
-On the other hand, we prove Gaussian estimates on the Hodge-de Rham Laplacian on $k$-forms using the ones of the Laplace--Beltrami operator $\Delta$ and a domination argument.
-Since the Hodge-de Rham Laplacian $\Delta_{\HdR,2}$ is a positive selfadjoint operator on the Hilbert space $\L^2(\Omega^\bullet(M))$, it admits a bounded $\H^\infty$ functional calculus at the level $p=2$.
-Gaussian estimates allow us to use the extrapolation result of Duong and Robinson \cite{DuR96} and Haller-Dintelmann \cite{Hal05} for obtaining the boundedness of the $\H^\infty$functional calculus on the space $\L^p(\Omega^\bullet(M))$ for all $1 < p < \infty$.
-Using classical lengthy arguments \cite{NeV17}, we can then obtain the bisectoriality and the boundedness of the functional calculus of the Hodge Dirac operator $D_p$.
+On the other hand, we prove Gaussian estimates on the Hodge-de Rham Laplacian on $k$-forms using the ones of the Laplace-Beltrami operator $\Delta$ and a domination argument.
+Since the Hodge-de Rham Laplacian $\Delta_{\HdR,2}$ is a positive selfadjoint operator on the Hilbert space $\L^2(\Omega^\bullet(M))$, it admits by Example \ref{positive-selfadjoint} a bounded $\H^\infty$ functional calculus at the level $p=2$.
+Gaussian estimates allow us to use the extrapolation result of Duong and Robinson \cite{DuR96} and Haller-Dintelmann \cite{Hal05} for obtaining the boundedness of the $\H^\infty$ functional calculus on the space $\L^p(\Omega^\bullet(M))$ for all $1 < p < \infty$.
+A standard adaptation of the argument in \cite{NeV17} then yields the bisectoriality and the boundedness of the functional calculus of the Hodge Dirac operator $D_p$.